Director

 Krysha MacDonald

 Hello!
-I'm Krysha - a licensed mental health counselor, the depression care specialist for the eIMPACT-DM Trial, and the CBM Lab morale booster/cheerleader.
-I graduated from Ball State University with a M.A. in Clinical Psychology and have 18+ years of mental health experience, ranging from school-based services to being an integrated behavioral health specialist in primary care settings.
-When I am not in the lab, you can find me at the kickboxing studio, out at a festival, seeing live music, or outdoors participating in something active - most recently completing my first half-marathon.
-Truth be told, I'm active mostly to allow for another passion - good, locally sourced food and craft beverages.
-I'm also an avid animal advocate, rescuer, foster parent, and proud mama of 3 bully fur babies.
+I'm Krysha - a licensed mental health counselor, the depression care specialist for the eIMPACT and eIMPACT-DM Trials, and the CBM Lab morale booster/cheerleader.
+I graduated from Ball State University with a M.A. in Clinical Psychology and have 22+ years of mental health experience, ranging from school-based services to being an integrated behavioral health specialist in primary care settings.
+When I am not in the lab, you can find me traveling, out at a festival, seeing live music, or outdoors exploring nature.
+Besides having a huge case of wanderlust, another passion of mine is finding and indulging in good, locally sourced food and craft beverages.
+I'm also an avid animal advocate, rescuer, foster parent, and proud mama of 2 rescue fur babies.

 Research Assistants